-We see alarming cases of tattoo removal gone wrong all to often.
-Many people come to our clinic with tattoo removal disasters caused by inexperienced laser technicians, the wrong laser equipment, lactic acid injections, tattoo removal creams as well as plenty of scarring from tattoo artists being too heavy handed.
+We see alarming cases of tattoo removal gone wrong all too often.
+Many people come to our clinic with tattoo removal disasters caused by inexperienced laser technicians, the wrong laser equipment, lactic acid injections, tattoo removal creams as well as plenty of scarring from tattoo artists being too heavy-handed.

 Chemical peels, injections and tattoo removal creams can remove layers of the skin before they get to where the ink actually lies, leaving the tattoo often in a worse state than when started.
 Laser treatments are the only way to remove unwanted tattoos however those seeking a removal or fade with a laser tattoo removal clinic should still be wary who they see and the equipment that is used.

 We have had many seek our expertise and some of these clients have boldly agreed for us to publish the photos of tattoo removal disasters as a warning to others.

 A Beauty Clinic Offering Laser Tattoo Removal Using a Cheap Laser Machine.

 Many clinics that perform tattoo removal do not specialise in tattoo removal.
 Not only does that mean inexperienced staff, it also meant in this case a very cheap machine.
 Some machines from China for example can cost around $50,000 or less.
 Good tattoo removal machines cost from $150,000 and up.
 The problem with cheap machines is that the power output of the laser can be inconsistent and therefore has a much greater probability of causing burning to the skin.
 Unfortunately, this case of tattoo removal gone wrong is not a unique story.